avakian439/dndcontent/Main Information/Dimensions/ARK-5/POIs/Genetics Laboratory/Genetics Lab.md

 ·         The lab is partially online, pursuing fragmented research directives.

-·         Nemamiah monitors the party as they intrude and evaluates them through experiments.
+·         Nemamiah monitors the party as they intrude.

 ·         Rumors speak of an artifact deep within: a seed-vault containing living genomes of extinct beasts.

 **Hooks:**

-·         Nemamiah seeks help “reawakening” the Throne (though their understanding is flawed).
+·         After being freed, Nemamiah seeks help “reawakening” the Throne (though their understanding is flawed).

 ·         PCs may extract genetic artifacts of extreme value.